Article from Haaretz:

 A new poll carried out by the Israel Democracy Institute showed that a vast majority of Israeli Jews – 79 percent – say they are "not so troubled" or "not troubled at all" by the reports of famine and suffering among the Palestinian population in Gaza.
 An almost exact mirror image appears among Israel's Arab public, where 86 percent said they are "very troubled" or "somewhat troubled."

-If Prime Minister Benjamin Netanyahu had his way, the Israel Democracy Institute would have been shut down for even having the temerity to ask people their opinion on such an "antisemitic blood libel."
+This sad statistic is precisely what the government wants: How can Israelis be troubled by something they've either chosen not to believe, or aren't allowed to?If Prime Minister Benjamin Netanyahu had his way, the Israel Democracy Institute would have been shut down for even having the temerity to ask people their opinion on such an "antisemitic blood libel."

 It seems the government's highest priority is to silence those who dare to mention verified reports that Israel's months-long blockade on humanitarian aid has caused starvation in Gaza.
 The country is now vowing to punish artists who dared to sign a now-infamous petition against the war and Israel's policies of starvation.
 On Tuesday, the Knesset's coalition whip, Ofir Katz, said those "traitors" have "no place in the country," vowing to cut state funding to anything related to them.
 A Likud minister, May Golan, said the artists "stuck a knife in the backs of our soldiers."